Align resident development with municipal priorities

 By adding PermiGuide to your website, your city can:

-This isn’t another software overhaul — it’s a smarter layer that meets your residents where they are.
+This isn’t another permitting platform — it’s a smarter front layer that prevents problems before they start.

 TRUSTED BY CITIES.
 BUILT FOR RESIDENTS.